ricmoreira/saft_parser/README.md

 # saft_parser
+SAF-T (Standard Audit File for Tax) is an international standard for electronic exchange of reliable accounting data from organizations to a national tax authority or external auditors. [source Wikipedia](https://en.wikipedia.org/wiki/SAF-T)

-Provides an endpoint to upload a XML file and, from its parsing, data will be generated to a Kafka server
+This REST API provides an endpoint to upload a SAF-T XML file and, from its parsing, all Products contained in it will be sent to a Kafka server from the built in Kafka client producer

 # Requirements
 [Go v1.9 or upper](https://golang.org/doc/install)